Filters Filters — Do I Need to Backwash a Cartridge Filter? Complete Guide

 5. Perform initial rinse - Using a standard garden hose, spray each cartridge from top to bottom, working between the pleats to remove loose debris.
 Start with lower pressure to avoid pushing debris deeper into the filter media.

-6. Deep clean with high-pressure spray - Use a high-pressure nozzle or pressure washer on a lower setting to spray between each pleat fold.
+6. Deep clean with a garden hose - Use a straight-flow or sweeper nozzle (or a filter-flosser tool) and spray between each pleat fold at about a 45° angle.
 Work systematically around the entire circumference of each filter, ensuring you clean both sides of every pleat.
+Never use a pressure washer — even on a low setting it tears the pleat fabric and is not recommended by any cartridge manufacturer.

-7. Apply filter cleaner if needed - For heavily soiled filters or those with oil/sunscreen buildup, spray with a specialized cartridge filter cleaner like Natural Chemistry Filter Perfect or Leisure Time Filter Clean.
-Allow the product to work for the recommended time (usually 5-15 minutes).
+7. Apply filter cleaner if needed - For heavily soiled filters or those with oil/sunscreen buildup, soak the cartridge overnight (6+ hours) in a dedicated cartridge filter cleaner such as Natural Chemistry Filter Perfect or Leisure Time Filter Clean, submerged in a bucket or trash can per the product's dilution directions.

 8. Final rinse and inspection - Thoroughly rinse all cleaner residue from the filters.
 Inspect each pleat for tears, fraying, or permanent discoloration that indicates the filter needs replacement.